Vitoriaalic3/Vitoriaalic3/README.md

 ## 🚀 About Me

-👩🏽‍💻 27 Years Old
+👩🏽‍💻 28 Years Old

 🎓 Software Engineering Student

 📈 Studying Data Engineering and Data Science

-- Available in Portuguese and English (Soon in German)
+:loudspeaker: Available in Portuguese and English (Soon in German)

 <br>